 - 1. Students in the joint Master's programme in Computer Simulations for Science and Engineering (COSSE) follow the programme composed by the partners TU Delft, TU Berlin and KTH.
 This programme requires that students attend different universities in the first and the second year. - 2.
 An IEP of students in the programme at Delft University of Technology in their first year matches the requirements of the first year of the specialisation Computational Science and Engineering and consists of: - a.
-The common core courses; - b.
-The orientation course WI4201 Scientific Computing; - c.
-Compulsory specialisation courses (choose 3 out of 4 courses); - d.
-30 EC worth of recommended specialisation courses - 3.
-The common core courses consist of the following courses:
+The common core courses WM1028A and WI4800 and the orientation course WI4201. - b.
+(At least) 48 EC of specialisation courses as specified in Article 11B sub 5. - 3.
+The common core courses are: